givovanni-giorgio/test-player/README.md

 ## Description

-**Test.test.ps1** file is the main file where all the functions are written **Settings.xml** includes configuration which has to be declared by us before running the script.
+**Test.test.ps1** file is the main file where all the functions are written **.xml** include configuration which has to be declared by us before running the script.
 The Settings.xml file can be configured to dervice of of it's date form the device by another script. <br>
 **Pester** pester module.